lixiangyun/envoyproxy_doc_ZH_CN/v1APIreference/Ratelimitservice.md

 }
 ```
 - **type**</br>
 	([required](#), string) Specifies the type of rate limit service to call.
-Currently the only supported option is grpc_service which specifies Lyft’s global rate limit service and associated IDL.
+Currently the only supported option is grpc_service which specifies Lyft鈥檚 global rate limit service and associated IDL.

 - **config**</br>
 	([required](#), object) Specifies type specific configuration for the rate limit service.